tbsvttr/install-ruby-and-rails/README.md

 6. Modern Rails has a lot of depencencies to JavaScript so we need to get Node.js (including npm) via `curl -sL https://deb.nodesource.com/setup_4.x | sudo -E bash -` and `sudo apt-get install nodejs`.
 Check if it works with `node -v` and `npm -v`
 7. Now finally we get Rails with `gem install rails -v 4.2.7` and `rbenv rehash`.
 Check if it works with `rails -v`.
 8. The final check will be done with `rails new anapp`, followed by `cd anapp`, and `rails s`.
 The local development server will be reachable in your Windows environment on *localhost:3000*.

+## Other Versions
+If you want to install other versions than given above you can do that.
+If you know the version you need, then just replace that version number with those I gave.
+If you are not sure which versions are avaivable then do:
+* `rbenv install --list` for Ruby
+* `gem list rails --remote --all` for Rails

+For the case that you want to use the more current but less stable Node.js 6 do this instead of the given above:
++ `curl --silent --location https://rpm.nodesource.com/setup_6.x | bash -`.